christophebedard/ros2-message-flow-analysis/README.md

 ### Autoware reference system

 In this experiment, we run and trace the [Autoware reference system proposed by the ROS 2 Real-Time Working Group](https://github.com/ros-realtime/reference-system).
-We first run it in a single process on a single system, and then distributed it over multiple processes over 2 systems.
+We first run it in a single process on a single system, and then distribute it over multiple processes over 2 systems.

 1. For each of the 2 systems
     1. Make sure that the LTTng kernel tracer is installed